 “Robbing Peter to pay Paul” is a phrase commonly used to describe a situation where a consumer is using one debt to repay another.
 It’s a dangerous habit to get into.
 You should find by addressing your problems with current lenders, you’ll find a more suitable alternative.

 If your debt problems are much more significant, with many loans or credit cards, you may need further advice.
 Debt charities such as StepChange, ClearStart and PayPlan can offer free debt advice.
 They can help you to find options that are available to you.

-- You shouldn’t apply for a payday loan unless you’re sure that it’s what you want.
+- You shouldn’t apply for a finance unless you’re sure that it’s what you want.
 As soon as your application is processed, a mark is left on your credit file.
 This mark isn’t removed if you later decide not to borrow.

 - If you don’t have a lot of time, applying through a broker is typically the safest thing to do.
 If you feel pressured into a loan, you might not be as thorough in a search that you do on your own.
 You could be missing out on the best deal or even worse, become a victim of fraud.

-Applying for a payday loan isn’t always as easy as it might sound.
-It helps to be knowledgeable and prepared to ensure the process go as smoothly as possible.
+Finding the right payday loan advice isn’t always as easy as it might sound.
+It helps to be knowledgeable and prepared to ensure the process goes as smoothly as possible.
 The most important things that you can do are to carry out your own affordability checks.
 Also research into suitable loans and lenders.

 Loan brokers can also introduce you to lenders you might not otherwise have considered.

 Short term loan companies are strictly regulated by the FCA and are subject to rules and regulations.
 High APRs can sound off-putting.
 Yet They are not a practical way to assess short-term credit options of this nature.

 If you have trouble repaying your debt, payday lenders are naturally required by law to be reasonable and fair.
 Facing up to your financial difficulties, and contacting lenders on time, is the best way to begin to fix the problem.